-AHPA 5306 Pharmacology I (3:3:0:0:0) This lecture series introduces the actions of basic pharmacologic agents in the human.
+AHPA 5306 Pharmacology I (3:3:0,F) This lecture series introduces the actions of basic pharmacologic agents in the human.
 The mechanism of action, principal actions and adverse reactions of conventional classes of drugs is examined.
 A review of fundamental pharmacology calculations, measurements and symbols are performed.
 ISBN: 978-1-4511-1314-3

-AHPA 5307 Pharmacology II (3:3:0:0:0) This lecture series builds on Pharmacology I. The action and interaction of pharmacological agents is discussed.
+AHPA 5307 Pharmacology II (3:3:0,F) This lecture series builds on Pharmacology I. The action and interaction of pharmacological agents is discussed.
 Therapeutic applications, adverse reactions and contraindications to familiar drugs are considered.
-Instruction in proper writing of prescriptions is presented.
 ISBN: 978-1-4511-1314-3

-AHPA 5308 Neuroscience (3:3:0:0:0) This lecture series details the human nervous system, with emphasis on the recognition of neuroanatomical arrangement.
+AHPA 5308 Neuroscience (3:3:0,F) This lecture series details the human nervous system, with emphasis on the recognition of neuroanatomical arrangement.
 The course explores neurophysiology and concepts of neurochemistry.
-ISBN: 0-940780-00-3; ISBN: 978-0-7020-3086-4; ISBN: 978-0-8493-3084-1; ISBN: 978-0-07-140812-7
+ISBN: 978-0-7817-5319-7; ISBN: 978-0-940780-92-7

-AHPA 5309 Pediatrics (3:3:0:0:0) This lecture series surveys the acute and chronic disease states frequently encountered in the primary care setting as well as normal child growth and development, childhood immunizations, disease prevention, health maintenance and neonatology.
+AHPA 5309 Pediatrics (3:3:0,F) This lecture series surveys the acute and chronic disease states frequently encountered in the primary care setting as well as normal child growth and development, childhood immunizations, disease prevention, health maintenance and neonatology.
+Pediatric, patient physical examination is demonstrated and practiced.
 Students are challenged to correlate the subjective signs and symptoms with physical examination findings and clinical pathophysiology in developing critical thinking and a problem oriented approach to diagnosis and treatment.
 Referral of patients to other healthcare providers or agencies is discussed.
-Case studies and patient/parent education are incorporated into the teaching process.
-ISBN: 0-0716-6444-0
+Case studies and patient education are incorporated into the teaching process.
+This series discusses the genetic and molecular basis for selected diseases ISBN: 0-0716-6444-0

-AHPA 5310 Medical Interviewing (3:3:2:2:0) This course focuses on the "how to" aspects of patient interviewing, communication skills, and counseling skills.
+AHPA 5310 Medical Interviewing (3:2:2,F) This course focuses on the "how to" aspects of patient interviewing, communication skills, and counseling skills.
 It stresses attributes of respect for self and others, adherence to the concepts of privilege and confidentiality in communicating with patients and a commitment to the patient's welfare.
 Class sessions include lectures, interviewing labs and role-playing exercises.
 Small groups meet on a regularly scheduled basis each week to discuss and "actively" practice interviewing skills.
-This practice may include interviewing other students, simulated patients, or real patients in the hospital.
-ISBN: 978-0-7817-3279-6
+This practice may include interviewing other students, simulated patients, or real patients in a medical setting.
+ISBN: 0-8036-1246-X; ISBN: 978-1-60913-762-5

-AHPA 5311 Cardiology (3:3:0:0:0) This lecture series examines the complex disease states frequently encountered in the adult internal medicine setting.
-Students are challenged to correlate the subjective signs and symptoms with physical examination findings and clinical pathophysiology in developing a problem oriented approach to diagnosis and treatment.
-The approach to problems in cardiology and EKG interpretation is explored.
-ISBN: 978-0-0715-9298-7; ISBN: 0-9129-1206-5
+AHPA 5312 Clinical Medicine III (4:3:1,F) This lecture series examines the complex Orthopaedic and Rheumatology disease states frequently encountered in the primary care medicine setting.
+Students are challenged to correlate the subjective signs and symptoms with physical examination findings and clinical pathophysiology in developing critical thinking and a problem oriented approach to diagnosis and treatment.
+Referral of patients to other healthcare providers or agencies is discussed.
+The approach to problems in Orthopaedic and Rheumatology disease processes including acute, chronic, continuing, rehabilitative care is explored.
+Case studies and patient education are incorporated into the teaching process.
+ISBN: 9781451153903